TheOdinProject/curriculum/javascript/computer_science/project_linked_lists.md

 #### Extra credit

-1. `insertAt(value, index)` should insert new nodes with the given values at the given `index`.
+1. `insertAt(index, ...values)` should insert new nodes with the given values at the given `index`.
 For example:

    ```javascript
    // list that's already set up